AVS and security code checks

 There are four different possible responses following AVS and security code checks.
 Each response is assigned a distinct code, as shown in the following table:

 |0||“Not given”||Your acquirer was not provided with the information required to perform this check.|

 |1||“Not checked”||Your acquirer was unable to perform checks on the information provided.|

 |2||“Matched”||The information provided by the customer matches that on the card issuer’s records.|

 |4||“Not matched”||The information provided by the customer does NOT match that on the card issuer’s records.|

 Together, the AVS and security code checks consist of three total checks, and we assign a response code for each:

 - Billing premise

 Your account’s security policy consists of preferences on how we respond to instances where the address (premise & postcode) and security code entered by the customer does not directly match those found on the card issuer’s records.
-We can automatically suspend transactions that return certain response codes (listed in the table above).
+We can automatically suspend transactions that return certain response codes:

-To discuss or make changes to your security policy, please contact our Support team.
+To discuss or make changes to your security policy, please contact the Support team.